Eddie Wolstenholme: Career

 He then took up the role of a referees' assessor.
 While in that position prior to a Premier League match between Burnley and Newcastle United at Turf Moor in November 2018, Wolstenholme suffered a heart attack.
 The match was delayed by 30 minutes and he was hospitalised.
 He was later required to have heart bypass surgery.

 Retirement and family life

-Wolstenholme carried out the trade of engineering fitter in Preston, Lancashire, before briefly becoming a full-time paid referee from 2001 until his retirement in 2003.
+Wolstenholme worked as an engineering fitter in Preston, before briefly becoming a full-time paid referee from 2001 until his retirement in 2003.
 He has since become Referees' Officer for the Lancashire County Football Association.
 He still lives in the Pleckgate area of Blackburn, with his wife, Fiona, and they have two children, a son and a daughter.